Belong, Believe, Achieve

 using base 10 concrete methods to help Year 4 understand this mathematical concept.

-In History, Year 4 have been fining out and researching why the Ancient Egyptians were considered a successful civilistaion.
+In History, Year 4 have been researching why the Ancient Egyptians were considered a successful civilisation.

-The children in Year 4 have been working hard to become history detectives using the internet to research information.
+The pupils in Year 4 have been working hard to become history detectives using a range of sources including the internet to research information.

 In Science Year 4 have been learning how sound vibrates and travels to our ears.